-Beaches, Monkeys and Jungle treks on Tioman Island
+What to do in Tioman Island – Beaches, Monkeys and Jungle treks

-Lying on the south-eastern part of Malaysia’s peninsula, tropical Tioman Island (Pulau Tioman) is a long-time backpacker favourite with stretches of sandy beaches, a pristine sea bed and dense foliage, making the island an ideal destination for those looking to take a break from mainland city life.
+Lying on the south-eastern part of Malaysia’s peninsula, tropical Tioman Island (Pulau Tioman) is a long-time backpacker favourite.
+If you’re looking at what to do in Tioman, we can assure you that with stretches of sandy beaches, a pristine sea bed and dense foliage, the island is an ideal destination for those looking to take a break from mainland city life.

 Having trouble booking internal flights in Malaysia?
 Try using Nusatrip!